Guided Programs and Hands-on Workshops

-- Dinosaur Discoveries (recommended for preK - 2nd grades)
+- Discover Fossils (recommended for preK – 2nd grades)

 Discover different types of fossils and prehistoric plants and animals through observing, identifying, and comparing.
 This program includes time to explore the Museum’s Discovery Corner.

-- Insect Explorers: Grasshoppers and Bees (recommended for 2nd - 3rd grades)
+- Insect Explorers (recommended for 2nd – 3rd grades)

-Explore the structure and life cycle of insects, focusing on grasshoppers and bees.
-One half of this program is spent in guided exploration of the exhibits, and one half is a sit down, hands-on workshop.
+Explore the structure and life cycle of insects, focusing on beetles, grasshoppers, and bees.
+This program is part guided exploration of the exhibits and part station-based, hands-on workshop.

 - Early Native Peoples of Colorado (recommended for 3rd – 5th grades)

-Discover and explore the diverse and unique life ways, landscape, and objects of the Ancestral Pueblo peoples (Anasazi) of southwest Colorado and the Four Corners area in this hands-on activity station-based guided program.
+Discover and explore the diverse and unique life ways, landscape, and objects of the Ancestral Pueblo peoples (Anasazi) of southwest Colorado and the Four Corners area in this hands-on, station-based guided program.

-- Fossils: Evidence of the Past Life (recommended for 3rd - 5th)
+- Fossils: Evidence of Past Life (recommended for 3rd – 5th grades)

-What are fossils, how do they form, and what can they tell us about past life?
-Learn how fossil plants and animals reveal clues to the past and explore how life has changed over time in this hands-on activity station-based guided program
+What can we learn from fossils?
+What do they tell us about past life?
+Learn how fossil plants and animals reveal clues to the past and explore how life has changed over time in this hands-on, station-based guided program.

-- The Best of the CU Museum: Highlights of the Collection (recommended for 6th - 12th grades, and adults)
+- Stories from the Collection (recommended for 6th – 12th grades, and adults)

 The CU Museum has the largest natural history collection in the Rocky Mountain region with more than four million objects.
-Sample the best from each of the exhibit galleries in this hands-on, interactive exploration of the Museum.
+Learn the stories behind some of the highlights of the collection in this hands-on, interactive exploration of the Museum.

 - Pottery of the Prehistoric Southwest Workshop (recommended for 3rd – 5th grades)